tadatomix/thebet/Commission idea.md

 ##### General
 Unlike the *semi*-canon Sydney, Wilford isn't a muscular at all.
 This was the reason why have I asked about the ability to draw non-muscular characters.
 He is a 175cm (5'8") river otter, with a ~63kg (~139lbs) body weight.
 This makes him being thin and, if you want it to call that way, look like a twink.
 Besides that, his fur is more red, rather than brown.
 ##### Head
 Wilford wears rectangle-ish fisherman cap.
 Except it's blinder is long enough to cover up his eyes.
-His cap is made of some semi-reflective material (not full glossiness, I think [^1]roughness ~0.33 in blender is quite feels similar), which gives nice patterns on sun glare.
-His cap looks quite used enough, since he got it
+His cap is made of some semi-reflective material (not full glossiness, I think roughness ~0.33[^1] in blender is quite feels similar), which gives nice patterns on sun glare.
+His cap looks quite used enough, since he got it almost 10 years ago.

-Besides that, he also wears an industrial piercing on his left ear.
+He also wears an industrial piercing on his left ear.
 It's placed closer to the top of his ear and almost tilted at 90°.
+It's a silver barbell, with 2 bulbs on start and the end, going through his entire ear, by horizontal.
 ![[industrial-piercing_1200x630.webp|300]]
 *This piercing looks almost exactly like his, except that gem in the middle.
 Wilford's piercing should be a straight bar*